Optimization and Problem Solving of Pandora FMS

 Partial Rebuilding

-MySQL database management system, same as other SQL engines, such as Oracle® is degraded with time due to causes such as data fragmentation produced by deleting and continuous insertion in large tables.
-In large environments, with a lot traffic volume, there is a very easy way to improve the performance and prevent performance from degrading.
+MySQL database management system, same as other SQL engines, such as Oracle®, is degraded with time due to causes such as data fragmentation produced by deleting and continuous insertion in large tables.
+In large environments, with a lot traffic volume, there is a very easy way to improve performance and prevent performance from degrading.
 This is rebuilding the DB from time to time.

 To that end, schedule a service stop, which could last approximately 1 hour.

 In this service stop, stop the Pandora FMS WEB console and the server too.
-Attention: you may leave the Tentacle server so that it can still receive data and these will be processed as soon as the server works again.
+Attention: you may leave the Tentacle server, so that it can still receive data and these will be processed as soon as the server works again.

 mysqldump -u root -p pandora3> /tmp/pandora3.sql